cisagov/cyhy-kevsync-lambda/README.md

 docker compose up run_lambda_locally
 ```

-The lambda can be invoked locally by sending a POST request to the local endpoint:
+The lambda can be invoked by sending a POST request to the local endpoint:

 ```shell
 curl "http://localhost:9000/2015-03-31/functions/function/invocations" \